Arkshine/discourse-quote-callouts/README.md

 > Callouts labels can be customized.

 > [!abstract] [date=2032-12-22 timezone="Europe/Paris"]
-> They can also contain special inline formating like dynamic dates.
+> They can also contain special inline formatting like dynamic dates.
 ```

 ![Custom title examples](./.github/images/custom_titles.png)